stevelorenz/comnetsemu/README.md

 - Vagrant: v2.2.5 and beyond ([Download Link](https://www.vagrantup.com/downloads.html))
 - Virtualbox: v6.0 and beyond ([Download Link](https://www.virtualbox.org/wiki/Downloads))

-You can create and manage the VM with (cd to the same directory of the [Vagrantfile](./Vagrantfile)):
+In the directory of ComNetsEmu source code, you can create and manage the VM with:

 ```bash
 # This will create the VM at the first time (takes around 20 minutes)